KartikeyBartwal/California-House-Pricing/README.md

 bash
 Copy code
 python app.py
-Open your web browser and go to http://127.0.0.1:5000 to access the application.
+Open your web browser and navigate to http://localhost:5000 to access the application.

+Features
+Predicts median house prices based on user input for various features.
+User-friendly web interface for easy interaction.
+Utilizes a trained machine learning model for accurate predictions.